mingliangzhang2018/PGDP/README.md

     'num_classes': 50030
 }
 ```

+## Citation

+If the paper, the dataset, or the code helps you, please cite the paper in the following format:

 ## Acknowledge

-Thanks for the help of my partners Baole Wei, Yirong Yang.
-Please let me know if you encounter any issues(my email zhangmingliang2018@ia.ac.cn).
+Please let me know if you encounter any issues.
+You could contact with the first author (zhangmingliang2018@ia.ac.cn) or leave an issue in the github repo.